upvestco/http-signature-examples/Python/README.md

 - It is assumed that you have Python3 installed on your machine, following whatever procedure is suggested/validated in your company.

-The easiest way to prepare your machine to the run the example is to use a Python3 virtual environment.
+The easiest way to prepare your machine to run the example is to use a Python3 virtual environment.
 The following steps will clone this repository and set up such an environment: